aihcaihealthcare/aihealthcare-development/README.md

-# Hello, We are AITRONICS
+# Hello, we are AITRONICS!
 ## 🤝 Contributors
-We are a team from Deogiri Institute of Engineering And Management Studies Chh.
-Sambhajinagar and Core Team Members of the  AI-Health-Care Team [GDSC DIEMS](https://gdsc.community.dev/deogiri-institute-of-engineering-and-management-studies-aurangabad/)
+We are the core team of AI-Health-Care , from Deogiri Institute of Engineering and Management Studies, Chh.
+Sambhajinagar.